-It has been well established that during certain types of dental work, patients may be at increased risk of bacteremia during the dental work.¹ This is the rational for the American Heart Association’s 2007 endocarditis guidelines to recommend that patients who are high risk for endocarditis, receive antibiotic prophylaxis, during certain types of dental procedures.² For certain high risk patients, prophylaxis is reasonable for all dental procedures that involve manipulation of gingival tissue or the periapical region of teeth or perforation of the oral mucosa.
+It has been well established that during certain types of dental work, patients may be at increased risk of bacteremia during the dental work.¹ This is the rationale for the American Heart Association’s 2007 endocarditis guidelines to recommend that patients who are high risk for endocarditis, receive antibiotic prophylaxis, during certain types of dental procedures.² For certain high risk patients, prophylaxis is reasonable for all dental procedures that involve manipulation of gingival tissue or the periapical region of teeth or perforation of the oral mucosa.

 PPN’s expert committee members have experienced that PANS/PANDAS patients may have exacerbations of their symptoms after dental work, which involves manipulation of the gingival tissue, pericoronal regions of the teeth or perforation of oral tissue as well procedures such as extraction, cleaning, fillings, and oral surgery.
 Although the exact mechanisms are not known, this bacteremia may stimulate an immune response which is responsible for worsening clinical status.